Energy conditions and entropy density of the universe: Introduction

-Over the past decade many evidences for an accelerated expansion of the universe has been found with several independent cosmological probes, such as the supernova (SN) Ia observations [4-8,29], cosmic microwave background (CMB) [9-11], baryon acoustic oscillations (BAO) [12-14], integrated Sachs-Wolfe effect [15-17], galaxy clusters [18-21] and strong gravitational lensing [22].
+Over the past decade many pieces of evidence for an accelerated expansion of the universe have been found with several independent cosmological probes, such as the supernova (SN) Ia observations~\cite{paper:04,paper:05,paper:06,paper:07,paper:08,paper:29}, cosmic microwave background (CMB)~\cite{paper:09,paper:10,paper:11}, baryon acoustic oscillations (BAO)~\cite{paper:12,paper:13,paper:14}, integrated Sachs-Wolfe effect~\cite{paper:15,paper:16,paper:17}, galaxy clusters~\cite{paper:18,paper:19,paper:20,paper:21} and strong gravitational lensing~\cite{paper:22}.
 There are various attempts to explain the acceleration, from dark energy to modified gravity.
 Combined analysis of the above cosmological observations support that an approximately 26\% of cold dark matter (CDM) and the other part 74\% dominated by an unknown exotic component with negative pressure-driving the current acceleration.
-In order to study the physical properties that hold for a variety of matter sources, Hawking and Ellis found the so-called energy condition[1-3,36], which are invoked in General Relativity to restrict general energy-momentum tensors.
-Because these conditions do not require a specific equation of state of the matter in the universe, they provide very simple and model-independent bounds on the behavior of the energy density, pressure and lookback time.
-Therefore, the energy conditions is one of many approaches to understand the evolution of universe.
+To study the physical properties that hold for a variety of matter sources, Hawking and Ellis found the so-called energy condition[1-3,36], which are invoked in General Relativity to restrict general energy-momentum tensors.
+Because these conditions do not require a specific equation of state of the matter in the universe, they provide very simple and model-independent bounds on the behavior of the energy density, pressure, and lookback time.
+Therefore, the energy conditions are one of many approaches to understand the evolution of the universe.

 However, what can we learn from the energy conditions?
-In 1997, Visser [23] found that current observations indicate that the strong energy condition is violated at some time between the epoch of galaxy formation and the present.
+In 1997, Visser~\cite{paper:23} found that current observations indicate that the strong energy condition is violated at some time between the epoch of galaxy formation and the present.
 This violation implies that no possible combination of normal matter is capable of fitting the observational data.
-In Ref.
-[24,25,28], the conditions is further investigated and found that all the energy conditions seem to be violated at lower redshift.
-However, this approach has also its own limitations.
-For example, it neither provide us the detailed information about the acceleration expansion, nor the reason of confrontation between the energy conditions and the observation.
+In Ref.~\cite{paper:24,paper:25,paper:28}, the conditions are further investigated and found that all the energy conditions seem to be violated at lower redshift.
+However, this approach has also its limitations.
+For example, it neither provides us the detailed information about the acceleration expansion, nor the reason for the confrontation between the energy conditions and the observation.